HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: Experiment

 \subsection{Experimental Setups}

 \textbf{Implementation Details.} We utilize Qwen2-1.5B and Qwen2-7B \cite{yang2024qwen2} as the backbone models.
 By integrating these models with vision encoders from Qwen2-VL-2B/7B-Instruct \cite{wang2024qwen2}, we obtain Qwen2-2B/7B-Video, respectively.
 During training, we adopt a batch size of 128, a learning rate of 1e-5(2B)/2e-5(7B) with a cosine scheduler.
 Following the instruction tuning settings in Qwen2-VL \cite{wang2024qwen2}, we set the maximum video frames to 128 and the video sampling rate to 2.
 The training context length is set to 8k, with the entire training process taking approximately 304 GPU hours on machines equipped with H800-80GB GPUs.
-During evaluation, the minimum tokens per frame is set to 144.
+During evaluation, the minimum tokens per frame are set to 144.

-\textbf{Training Data.} We train the models on a subset of LLaVA-Video-178k \cite{zhang2024video}, which consists of 178k videos ranging from 0 to 3 minutes and 5M instruction samples, including captions, free-form and multiple-choice question answering.
+\textbf{Training Data.} We train the models on a subset of LLaVA-Video-178k \cite{zhang2024video}, which consists of 178k videos ranging from 0 to 3 minutes and 5M instruction samples, including captions, free-form, and multiple-choice question answering.
 Our selected subset includes 30k videos with durations under 2 minutes and 3k videos with durations between 2 and 3 minutes, resulting in roughly 300k pairs.

-\textbf{Baselines.} We compare HoPE with the following RoPE-variants: 1) vanilla RoPE \cite{su2024roformer}, the standard approach in long-context LLMs, 2) M-RoPE \cite{wang2024qwen2}, a famous RoPE extension in Qwen2-VL for multimodal inputs, 3) VideoRoPE \cite{wei2025videorope}, a specialized RoPE variant designed for video-related tasks.
+\textbf{Baselines.} We compare HoPE with the following RoPE variants: 1) vanilla RoPE \cite{su2024roformer}, the standard approach in long-context LLMs, 2) M-RoPE \cite{wang2024qwen2}, a famous RoPE extension in Qwen2-VL for multimodal inputs, 3) VideoRoPE \cite{wei2025videorope}, a specialized RoPE variant designed for video-related tasks.

 \textbf{Evaluation Benchmarks.} We evaluate HoPE across four video benchmarks for long video understanding and long video retrieval tasks.
-For long video understanding, we utilize LongVideoBench \cite{wu2024longvideobench}, Video-MME \cite{fu2024video}, and MLVU \cite{zhou2024mlvu}.
+For long video understanding, we utilize LongVideoBench \cite{wu2024longvideobench}, Video-MME \cite{fu2024video}, and MLVU \cite{zhou2024mlvu}, covering videos ranging from a few seconds to 2 hours.
 For long video retrieval, we employ V-NIAH (Visual Needle-In-A-Haystack) \cite{zhang2024long}.
-For detailed benchmark descriptions, please refer to Appendix~\ref{app:benchmark}.
+In this task, a "needle" image is randomly inserted into a "haystack" video, and the VLM is required to answer a question specifically about the embedded "needle" image.
+Following the protocol in V-NIAH \cite{zhang2024long}, we utilize a haystack video with 1-hour duration (3,000 frames) and insert the needle image at 20\% depth intervals (e.g., a frame depth of 0\% would place the needle image at the very beginning of the video).
+For more detailed benchmark descriptions, please refer to Appendix~\ref{app:benchmark}.